East Energy Station - Phase I of Utility Master Plan

 After many years of investigation, decision-making and complex formulation, Carleton College created a Utility Master Plan to span the next 100 years.
 Phase I of the College's utility overhaul includes the coordination of heating and cooling with new construction.

-The East Energy Station (EES) is a large ground-source heating and cooling system being built below Carleton's new Integrated Science Complex.
-The floor of the EES is being constructed 32 feet below ground.
-It will house the main equipment for the campus-wide geothermal heating and cooling system.
-Because the geothermal system will connect to both the heating and the air conditioning systems, it can add, remove, and re-purpose heat as needed to balance heating and cooling loads within the science buildings and other connected loads.
+The East Energy Station (EES) is a large ground-source heating and cooling system built below Carleton's new Integrated Science Complex.
+The floor of the EES is constructed 32 feet below ground.
+It houses the main equipment for the campus-wide geothermal heating and cooling system.
+Because the geothermal system connects to both the heating and the air conditioning systems, it can add, remove, and re-purpose heat as needed to balance heating and cooling loads within the science buildings and other connected loads.